-Standard Services may include the following, yet this is not meant to be an exhaustive list.
+Services may include the following, yet this is not meant to be an exhaustive list.

-- Differentiated Instruction informed by data, included in teacher lesson plans - Classroom accommodations - Assessment accommodations - 1:1 interventions as supported by the IEP, provided by Inclusion teacher and/or LSA (Learning Support Assistant) - Modifications to the curriculum and/or assessments for access and opportunities to succeed - Assistive technology as supported by the IEP - Flexible, small group interventions and/or instruction - Development, progress monitoring and revision/review of annual IEP - Involvement of the IEP Team, including a parent/legal guardian, a regular education classroom teacher, and involvement of the child where practical - Partnering with outside agencies, i.e., medical professionals, and relative community partners.
+- Differentiated Instruction informed by data, included in teacher lesson plans - Classroom accommodations - Assessment accommodations - Specialized Pull-out Sessions - 1:1 intervention as supported by the IEP, provided by Inclusion teacher and/or LSA (Learning Support Assistant) - Modifications to the curriculum and/or assessments for access and opportunities to succeed - Assistive technology as supported by the IEP - Flexible, small group interventions and/or instruction - Development, progress monitoring and revision/review of annual IEP - Involvement of the IEP Team, including a parent/legal guardian, a regular education classroom teacher, and involvement of the child where practical - Partnering with outside agencies, i.e., medical professionals, and relative community partners.
 Ignite School partners with Sunshine Learning Difficulties Center, licensed by the Community Development Authority (CDA).